cleardataeng/gotoearth/README.md

 }
 ```

+### Invoke another Lambda ###

 Alternatively, you could have the root handler delegate by invoking another Lambda with the same event.
 Let's assume you have another `GET` request at `/bar/{barID}`, and you want it to invoke another AWS Lambda.
-In that case, you would need the following.
+In that case, you could do the following.

 ``` go
 func Handle(evt gotoearth.Event, ctx *runtime.Context) (interface{}, error) {